Pizza in Canada

-Overview
+Atlantic Canada

 Atlantic Canada has several unique varieties, which have spread to other parts of the country as people migrate for work.
 Donair pizza is inspired by the Halifax fast food of the same name, and is topped with mozzarella cheese, donair meat, tomatoes, onions, and a sweetened condensed milk-based donair sauce.

 Garlic fingers is an Atlantic Canadian pizza garnished with melted butter, garlic, cheese, and sometimes bacon, with the round sliced into fingers and served with donair sauce.

-Pictou County Pizza is a variant of pizza unique to Pictou County in Nova Scotia; this pizza has a "brown sauce" made from vegetables and spices instead of red tomato sauce.
+Pictou County pizza is a variant of pizza unique to Pictou County in Nova Scotia; this pizza has a "brown sauce" made from vegetables and spices instead of red tomato sauce.

+Montreal-style pizza

 The predominantly francophone Canadian province of Quebec has its specialties.
-One is the Montreal "all dressed": tomato sauce (a little spicy), pepperoni, onions, green pepper slices, and mushrooms.
+One is the Montreal "all dressed": tomato sauce (a little spicy), pepperoni, green pepper slices, and mushrooms.

-The poutine pizza variety is topped with French fries, light gravy, and fresh mozarella curds.
 The Italian immigrant community in Montreal is known for their Rossa Romana Pizza (sometimes referred to as Pizza Rustica).
 This is a variety of Italian tomato pie and consists of a thick crust that is covered in a thick plain sweet tomato sauce, and often cut in square pieces and served cold.
 In Stoney Creek, Ontario, a similar type of cheeseless tomato pie produced by Roma Bakery is popular.

+Ottawa-style pizza

+Ottawa-style pizza (also known as Lebanese-style) is influenced by the city's Lebanese immigrant population.
+It is known for being greasy, having sweeter sauce, crispy, thick cheese, thick crust, and toppings under the cheese.
+Pizzerias known for their Ottawa-style pies include the Colonnade and Louis'.

+Regina-style pizza

+This style of pizza was created by Greek immigrant Jim Kolitsas in the city of Regina, Saskatchewan, during the 1970s.
+The pizza is made with deli meat that is piled high and green peppers as a tribute to the colours of the Saskatchewan Roughriders.
+Regina-Style is made in a round pizza pan, but cut into square pieces.

+Toronto-style pizza

+This type of pizza is available in certain restaurants in the Toronto area.
+It consists of thin-crust pizza brushed with garlic oil.
+Many of the restaurants that offer this type of pizza have a brush on the counter to allow customers to brush the garlic oil on their slice of pizzas themselves.
+This style of pizza was invented by Vietnamese immigrants who learned pizza-making from the former Italian owners that they worked for in Toronto.
+These immigrants were originally from the city of Hue in Vietnam, a city renowned for its culinary heritage.